spinspire/training-content/content/const-let-var.md

  */
 ```

-- this means that any and every const declaration must have an initialized value at the time of declaration
+- This means that any and every const declaration must have an initialized value at the time of declaration

 - However when it comes to objects const behaves differently.
-- if we declare a const object we can change the object itself but we can update the properties inside the object.
+- If we declare a const object we can change the object itself but we can update the properties inside the object.

 ## Hoisting of let, const, and var

 - Hoisting is a javascript mechanism where variables and functions are all moved to the top of there scope before code execution
-- just the same as let, const declarations are hoisted to the top but are not initialized
+- Just the same as let, const declarations are hoisted to the top but are not initialized
-- unlike let and const var is initialized as undefined, so if you try to use a let variable before declaration you'll get a reference error
+- Unlike let and const var is initialized as undefined, so if you try to use a let variable before declaration you'll get a reference error
-- an example of hoisting would be this:
+- An example of hoisting would be this:

 ```javascript
 console.log(greeter);